 Foundations who give grants to unincorporated projects

-Advocates of a way of working who want to help startup ventures get going, such as cooperatives
+Advocates who want to help certain startup ventures get going, such as cooperatives

 Incubators or accelerators supporting many early stage teams

 Hosting a single Collective to enable transparent budgeting

 HQ/umbrella organizations with Collectives for each of their chapters (e.g. Women Who Code)